-‘I should have gotten the damn vaccine,’ woman says fiance texted before he died of COVID-19
+‘I should have gotten the damn vaccine,’ woman says fiancé texted before he died of COVID-19

 The highly transmissible delta variant of the coronavirus has brought new urgency to the nation’s vaccination efforts, with some hospitals filling up again and federal health officials warning that “the war has changed.”
 Multimillion-dollar lotteries, door-to-door outreach and pleas from doctors have failed to persuade millions of Americans, pushing governments and employers to increasingly turn to mandates for their workers.
 A little less than half the country is fully vaccinated, and 45% of the population is inoculated in Freedy and DuPreez’s home state of Nevada.

 Despite new evidence that the immunized can still spread the virus, officials say the vaccines remain highly effective, especially at preventing death and severe illness.
-The vast majority of those with covid-19 who die or are hospitalized are unvaccinated.
+The vast majority of those with COVID-19 who die or are hospitalized are unvaccinated.

 Some holdouts are outright resistant: A Washington Post-ABC News poll found earlier this summer that 29% of Americans said they were unlikely to get vaccinated, up several percentage points from a few months earlier.
 But many are like Freedy — hesitant, worried about side effects, waiting even longer.
 With coronavirus cases rising again, officials are scrambling to persuade them.